 If you want to adjust the row heights, there are several ways available that you can use.
-When you right-click on a row and go to the Row Height option to see the default value, you will find it only 15.
-But there’s no row height unit is showing up.
+When you right-click on a row and go to the Row Height option to see the default value, you will find it is only 15.
+But there’s no row height unit showing up.
 You may wonder what the default row height unit is or even how to change the row height units.
-In this article, you will get to know about the default row height units in Excel and also how do you can actually change them.
+In this article, you will get to know about the default row height units in Excel and also how you can actually change them.

 Default Row Height Units in Excel

 Where 1 inch equals 96 pixels.
 In Microsoft Excel, 1 inch is divided into 72 DPI (Dots Per Inch).
 And the default value of the row height is 15 DPI.

 If you want to check out this default value then,

 ❹ From the Format drop-down, click on the Row Height command.

 You can also avail of the Row Height option just by right-clicking on a row.
 Then a pop-up menu will appear.
 From the list, click on the Row Height.
 That’s it.

 After that, the Row Height dialog box will appear.
 In the box, you will see that the default row height is set to 15.
 But there’s no unit mentioned there.
 For those who are wondering about the unknown row height, it is Inches.